The bags are packed, and the NFL soon will make its way out of Indianapolis with yet another scouting combine in the rearview mirror.

 Oklahoma State CB Justin Gilbert — With a pair of blazing, sub-4.4 40-yard dashes and the tape to back it up, Gilbert almost universally is regarded as the top corner (and perhaps returner) available.
 His confidence isn’t seen as a negative, and he could even crack the top 10 picks.

 Virginia Tech CB Kyle Fuller — Gilbert is almost certain now to be the top corner drafted, but with a strong set of workouts, Fuller has moved himself into the discussion of being the second one taken with Darqueze Dennard, Bradley Roby and Jason Verrett.
-Fuller has the speed, makeup and versatility to be in the first-round picture now.
+Fuller has the football speed, makeup and versatility to be in the first-round picture now.
 He moved well this weekend.

 Minnesota S Brock Vereen — One evaluator called him “all business” and “completely prepared” in a team meeting, and Vereen’s strong workouts and bloodlines (brother Shane plays for the New England Patriots, and father Henry was drafted by the Tampa Bay Buccaneers) make him a solid mid-round prospect on the rise.
 Vereen’s sub-4.5 40s will put him near the top of his class in that test.

-Alabama OT Cyrus Kouandjio — There already were questions with his wildly up and down performance from this past season on the field (see the Sugar Bowl loss to Oklahoma, e.g.).
+Alabama OT Cyrus Kouandjio — There already were questions with his wildly up and down performance from this past season on the field (see the bowl-game loss to Oklahoma, e.g.).
 But then Kouandjio reportedly failed a few teams' medical evaluations and also looked sluggish and unathletic in running and positional drills.
-Kouandjio’s game is based on power, which is fine, but his 21 bench reps — even with his vines for arms — are considered sub-par.
+Kouandjio’s game is more based on power, which is fine, but his 21 bench reps — even with his vines for arms — are considered sub-par.

 Tennessee OT Antonio “Tiny” Richardson — With talk of his bad knees making its way through Indy, it’s not shocking that Richardson looked heavy and lethargic on the Lucas Oil Field and turned in a slow 40 time.
 His strength (36 reps) and length (6-foot-6, and 35-inch arms) give him a chance, but he’s probably a right tackle in the pros and maybe not a very athletic one.